 That I may tell of all Your works.
 Psalm 73:28

 Rob and Debbie Wingerter, founders of Mahseh Ministries, make their year round home in Zionsville, Indiana, but spend many weekends at their lake home, Dunrovin, on beloved Lake Bruce.
-They raised one daughter and three sons, and are immensely enjoying grand parenting eight grandchildren.
-Rob likes to tell people that he has had the same job, the same house, and the same wife for 36 years.
+They raised one daughter and three sons, and are immensely enjoying grand parenting thirteen grandchildren.
+Rob is retired from Ernst & Young but does consulting for foundations and businesses.
+He and Debbie have been married for 41 years.